AlphaWallet/contracts/spawnable-contract/schema1/README.md

 So A) and B) are the core parts of the TBML API.
 In (A), we can also stuff the entire list of tokens in the user's Ethereum wallet in there.
 I am abit wary about performance, but this simple approach has quite a number of advantages.
 Perhaps it can be partially mitigated by adding a permission call that TBML developers have to make to make `tokens` accessible, maybe with https://eips.ethereum.org/EIPS/eip-1102 (which we should implement anyway) or a new function call.

 The development and debugging experience is a little tedious, I'm working with the simulator, so I can drop updated files and run a web inspector on the simulator's TBML webview to look at the console.log output.
 But I believe this is something we need to look into a bit more.
 I found that it's still possible to hardcode web3.tokens.current and run the same HTML/JavaScript standalone though.
-So that's a good compliment.
+So that's a good complement.